BaronLip/redux_by_tania_rascia/README.md

 **RTK** or Redux ToolKit will handle `redux-thunk`, `redux-devtools-extension`.
 See [redux-toolkit.js.org](https://redux-toolkit.js.org/).
 Too much to list here.

+React-router uses `:id` to designate the id within a path, instead of a template string.

+When exporting a functional component, use the {curly brackets}.

 ## QUESTIONS & ANSWERS (for my learning process)